Fleur East allowed to restart Strictly dance-off routine after prop incident

 “As they had not begun to dance before the incident occurred, it was decided they could start the performance again, once it was confirmed they were fit to do so.”

+Motsi Mabuse, meanwhile, said there were “different levels of dancing on the dance floor.”

-Strictly Come Dancing returns on Saturday November 5 at 7pm, with the results show on Sunday November 6 at 7:15pm on BBC One.
+Strictly Come Dancing continues Saturday 5 November at 7pm on BBC One.

 Register for free to continue reading